 However, a trip to or from Sihanoukville doesn’t have to be such an odyssey.
 I went from there to Kep and Kampot by Anny Tours which was totally fine.
 Also, the Giant Ibis bus company is said to be Cambodia’s most reliable bus operator, unfortunately serving only the most popular routes.

-Also, if you’re going to the islands, you take the ferry in Sihanoukville.
-There are different companies like GTVC, Speed Ferry Cambodia and Buva Sea.
-It’s advisable to take the speed ferry and to get a return ticket.
+Also, if you’re going to the islands, you take the ferry at Sihanoukville.
+There are different companies like GTVC, Speed Ferry Cambodia, and Buva Sea.
+It’s advisable to take the speed ferry and get a return ticket.
 This way, your trip should cost around 20 US$.

 Where to Stay

 I stayed in a nice middle-sized hotel called Nature Life, located in a side alley far enough from the hustle and bustle of the loud tourist places, but still close enough if you want to let your hair down.

 It’s actually on a very bumpy dust road with close to no illumination at night so make sure to always have a torch on you because you don’t want to stumble – or step in all that you could step in even on this short stretch; Cambodia is really very dirty.